 - Complete satisfactorily a minimum of 86 semester hours in the UT Southwestern School of Health Professions

 - Discharge all financial obligations to the medical center.
-(In the event of nonpayment, the Dean may take one or more actions: a) deny readmission; b) withhold the student's grades and official transcript; and/or c) withhold the degree to which the student would otherwise be entitled.)
+In the event of nonpayment, the Dean may take one or more actions:

 - Complete the academic requirements listed in the degree plan, including completion of any academic deficiencies in prerequisite courses, by the times stated in the student’s official letter of acceptance, and submit official documentation of successful completion to the Office of the Registrar